phillycc/phillycc.github.io/_posts/2014-12-11-responymous.md

 layout: post
 title: Responymous - 2014
 category: project
-subtitle: Real-time instructional feedback app built for the Iron Yard, Orlando campus
+subtitle: Real-time instructional feedback app built for the Iron Yard
 img_small: "respony_tn.jpg"
 img_large: "respony_fw.jpg"
 date: 2014-12-11 00:00:00
 tags: []
 permalink: /responymous/
 ---
-This real-time instructional feedback app allows instructors of the Iron Yard to poll students' level of understanding as lecture topics are being presented.
-This was my capstone project as a student of the Iron Yard's 12-week coding bootcamp for front end engineering.
+This feedback app allows instructors of the Iron Yard's Orlando campus to poll student comprehension during lecture in real-time.
+I created and presented the app as my capstone project while enrolled in the Iron Yard's 12-week coding bootcamp for front-end engineering.

 While collaborating with a classmate, I was team lead and focused on coding the AngularJS MVC design, instructor UI, user authentication, and populating a NoSQL database.

+Responymous is currently being used for three Iron Yard bootcamps: Front-end Engineering, Rails Engineering, and Mobile Engineering.

 ### Special features:
 * User interfaces based on role (student vs. instructor)